GES

 Devolution Status and Challenges

-Despite the constitutional mandate, the devolution of functions, finances, and functionaries (the "3Fs") to panchayats remains uneven across India.
-The Devolution Index, prepared by the Ministry of Panchayati Raj, ranks states on their devolution performance.
-Kerala is widely regarded as the leader in devolution — it devolves more than 30% of its plan budget to panchayats, has transferred staff in all 29 subjects, and conducts decentralized planning through Gram Sabhas (the "People's Plan Campaign" or "Janakeeyasoothranam" initiated in 1996-97).
-Karnataka has also made significant progress, particularly through the Karnataka Panchayati Raj Act, 1993.
-West Bengal was an early leader in panchayat empowerment, particularly under Left Front rule.
-Major challenges include: inadequate financial devolution (most panchayats depend heavily on central and state grants rather than own-source revenue); lack of technical capacity and trained functionaries; interference by state bureaucracy and elected MLAs/MPs; the parallel body problem — many centrally sponsored schemes like MGNREGA, PMAY, and SBM are implemented through parallel structures bypassing panchayats; weak Gram Sabha functioning in most states; inadequate training and capacity building for elected representatives, especially women and SC/ST members; and the continued dominance of upper castes and landed interests in many panchayats despite reservation provisions.
-The Rashtriya Gram Swaraj Abhiyan (RGSA, restructured 2022) is the central scheme for capacity building and training of elected panchayat representatives.
+Despite the constitutional mandate, devolution of functions, finances, and functionaries (the "3Fs") remains uneven.
+Kerala leads — it devolves 30%+ of plan budget to panchayats, transfers staff in all 29 subjects, and runs decentralized planning through Gram Sabhas (the "People's Plan Campaign" launched 1996-97).
+Karnataka also made significant progress.
+Major challenges: inadequate financial devolution (most panchayats depend on grants, not own-source revenue); lack of technical capacity; state bureaucracy and MLA/MP interference; the parallel body problem — centrally sponsored schemes like MGNREGA create implementation structures bypassing panchayats; weak Gram Sabha functioning in most states; inadequate training for women and SC/ST representatives.
+RGSA (restructured 2022) handles capacity building for elected representatives.

 Exclusions and Special Provisions (Art 243M, 243N, 243O)